Siutan/SWE20001-PHP-Group1/README.md

 Down sales report as CSV

 ## Backend
-in case you're looking for the backend you can find it [here](https://github.com/zoietady/php-sales-and-inventory-rest-api)
+If you're looking for the backend you can find it [here](https://github.com/zoietady/php-sales-and-inventory-rest-api)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)